Poet Jonathan Swift once said, “Falsehood flies, and the Truth comes limping after it…”

 The message then quotes erroneous information and salary figures for several nonprofit organizations’ chief executives, including a reference to a so-called “Goodwill CEO and Owner Mark Curran, who profits $2.3 million a year.”
 This information is simply untrue.

-Jim Gibbons, not Mark Curran, is the actual CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
-Mr. Gibbons compensation is only a fraction of the amount reported.
+Steve Preston, not Mark Curran, is the CEO of Goodwill Industries International and reports to a volunteer Board of Directors.
+Preston’s compensation is only a fraction of the amount reported.
 In addition, Goodwill is regarded as one of the most trustworthy non-profits in the United States.

 …but don’t take our word for it.
 See for yourself by visiting the popular fact checking website at Snopes.com.
 You can also review why Charity Watch gives Goodwill an “A” grade as a Charity Watch “Top Rated” organization for Governance & Transparency.